Alberta leader urges Biden to hear case for Keystone XL - WTMJ

 Associated Press

-TORONTO (AP) — The premier of Canada’s oil-rich province of Alberta wants President-elect Joe Biden to give the Canadian government a chance to make the case for the Keystone XL oil sands pipeline to be built.
+TORONTO (AP) — The premier of Canada’s oil-rich province of Alberta wants President-elect Joe Biden to give the Canadian government a chance to make the case for the Keystone XL oil pipeline from Canada to be built amid reports Biden will cancel the long-disputed pipeline.

 “We hope President-elect Biden will show respect for Canada and will sit down and at the very least talk to us,” Kenney said.